-Total donated services recorded for fiscal year 2016 and 2015 was \$56,432,373 and \$37,309,253, respectively.
+Total donated services recorded for fiscal year 2017 and 2016 was \$3,676,141 and \$56,432,373, respectively.
 In-kind contributions were recorded at fair value as determined by the donors.
+In 2017, in-kind donations consisted of \$3,156,141 in donated media services made by the Causeway Agency and \$520,000 in donated strategic planning services made by Edna McConnell Clark Foundation.
 In 2016, in-kind donations consisted of \$56,422,373 in donated media services by the Causeway Agency and a \$10,000 donated educational workshop from IBM.
-In 2015, in-kind donations consisted of \$37,309,253 in donated media services by The Causeway Agency.

-For the years ended September 30, 2016 and 2015, donated media placements were recorded as unrestricted contributions with a corresponding expense being recorded.
+For the years ended September 30, 2017 and 2016, donated media placements were recorded as unrestricted contributions with a corresponding expense being recorded.
 The donated media services primarily benefited the public awareness and communications program.
+For the year ended September 30, 2017, the donated strategic planning services was recorded as an unrestricted contribution with the corresponding expense allocated by function.
 For the year ended September 30, 2016, the donated workshop was recorded as an unrestricted contribution with the corresponding expense as part of general and administrative function.